Euler characteristics of Brill-Noether varieties: Abstract

 \section{Abstract}

 We prove an enumerative formula for the algebraic Euler characteristic of Brill-Noether varieties, parametrizing degree $d$ and rank $r$ linear series on a general genus $g$ curve, with ramification profiles specified at up to two general points.
 Up to sign, this Euler characteristic is the number of standard set-valued tableaux of a certain skew shape with $g$ labels.
-We use a flat degeneration via the Eisenbud-Harris theory of limit-linear series, relying on moduli-theoretic advances of Osserman and Murray-Osserman; the count of set-valued tableaux is an explicit enumeration of strata of this degeneration.
-Finally, to interpret this count, we give a companion theorem in the form of a combinatorial expansion of the stable Grothendieck polynomials of skew Young diagrams in terms of skew Schur functions, using an RSK insertion algorithm on skew shapes.
-Both the formula for the Euler characteristic and the combinatorial expansion constitute a generalization of earlier joint work with L\'opez Mart\'in and Teixidor i Bigas concerning the case of one-dimensional Brill-Noether varieties.
+We use a flat degeneration via the Eisenbud-Harris theory of limit linear series, relying on moduli-theoretic advances of Osserman and Murray-Osserman; the count of set-valued tableaux is an explicit enumeration of strata of this degeneration.